Country: Norway, UK, Denmark, Germany, Sweden

-Oscar’s BEST FOREIGN LANGUAGE PICTURE nominee of 2012 from Norway, KON-TIKI is an ambitious endeavour from directors-duo Rønning and Sandberg (currently are recruited by Hollywood to shoot the fifth instalment of PIRATES OF THE CARIBBEAN franchise), to recount the story of Norwegian national legend Thor Heyerdal’s monumental near 5,000-mile expedition on a balsawood raft (named Kon-Tiki) sailing from Peru to Polynesia in 1947, to simply prove that it is possible for South Americans to migrate in Polynesia in pre-Columbian times.
+Oscar’s BEST FOREIGN LANGUAGE PICTURE nominee of 2012 from Norway, KON-TIKI is an ambitious endeavor from directors-duo Rønning and Sandberg (currently are recruited by Hollywood to shoot the fifth installment of PIRATES OF THE CARIBBEAN franchise), to recount the story of Norwegian national legend Thor Heyerdal’s monumental near 5,000-mile expedition on a balsawood raft (named Kon-Tiki) sailing from Peru to Polynesia in 1947, to simply prove that it is possible for South Americans to migrate in Polynesia in pre-Columbus times.

 The astonishing cinematography during Thor (Hagen) and his five equally audacious companions’ maritime adventure is first-rate, sometimes reminiscent of Ang Lee’s LIFE OF PI (2012), the most admiring shot starts with an overhead frame of the raft in the nighttime, slowly the camera elevates itself above the atmospheric layer and showcases a space vista as if it is from a revolving satellite, then the shot continues to retrace back to the raft from the same overhead angle, but now it is the day time, the sleight of hand is not for anyone, Rønning and Sandberg confidently conjure up that magnificence, they might be a fitting choice to revive Johnny Depp’s nautical escapade.